 At Silkman Law Firm Injury & Accident Lawyer, we focus exclusively on helping people who have been injured in Phoenix.
-This gives us particular insight and experience in dealing with aggressive insurance companies, trucking companies, and defense attorneys.
-We fight fiercely for our clients because we see them as real people with real concerns, not just claim numbers.
+This gives us particular insight and experience in dealing with aggressive local insurance companies, trucking companies, and defense attorneys.
+We fight fiercely for our personal injury clients because we see them as real people with real concerns, not just claim numbers.
 Our goal is to make things right for our clients.

 Why Tractor-Trailer Truck Accidents Are More Complicated